 On 64-bit editions of Linux, you can execute both 32- and 64-bit applications.
 However, 64-bit applications must use 64-bit drivers, and 32-bit applications must use 32-bit drivers.
-Make sure that you use the version of the driver that matches the bitness of the client application.
+Make sure that you use a driver whose bitness matches the bitness of the client application.
 You can install both versions of the driver on the same machine.

-To install the Simba Oracle ODBC Driver using the tarball package:
+To install the driver using the tarball package:

-- 1. Log in as the root user, and then navigate to the folder containing the tarball package. - 2.
+- Log in as the root user, and then navigate to the folder containing the tarball package. - 2.
 Run the following command to extract the package and install the driver: